1.2 Exam Format & Logistics

 The CPB is an electronic exam offered two ways:

 - Live Remote Proctored (LRP) - you take the exam on your own computer while a proctor monitors you by webcam and microphone.
-This requires a stable internet connection, a working camera, and a quiet, private room with a clear desk.
+This requires a stable wired internet connection, a working camera, a quiet private room, and a cleared desk.
+Run AAPC's system and equipment check days in advance.

-- Testing center - you sit the same electronic exam at an approved physical location.
+- Meazure Learning testing center - you sit the same electronic exam at an approved physical location with on-site proctoring.

 Allowed Code Books - and Nothing Else